tmh-mjolner/KLGateway/fsh/ig-data/input/pagecontent/index.md

 #### Planned Interventions
 Information about the planned interventions (FSIII indsatser) that the municipality performs to address the conditions of the citizen.
 A planned intervention represents one type of care given to the citizen.
 It must contain the level 2 code for the intervention, the start time, the end time if ended, references to the conditions the intervention addresses if known, and a reference to an encounter with the follow-up date of the intervention if known.

-A citizen may be granted several level 3 intervensions for the same level 2 intervension.
-Level 3 intervensions are reported using the level 2 code, and are allowed to be overlapping to support this.
+A citizen may be granted several level 3 intervensions for the same level 2 intervention.
+Level 3 interventions are reported using both the level 2 code and the locally defined level 3 code.
+Interventions are allowed to be overlapping to support this.

 All changes to the planned interventions since the last reporting must be contained in a new report, including all conditions and follow-up encounters referenced by the reported interventions.